 You can thank a giant boost of endorphins for that euphoric feeling you get somewhere during or after a run.
 While timing is different for everyone, anyone can achieve the high that comes from really pushing yourself.
 But if you’ve yet to experience it along your running path, hold on tight.

 A runner’s high is the name of a feeling that runner’s typically experience during or after a run.
 This feeling – often described as a feeling of elation or euphoria – is caused by the endorphins released in the brain.
 This massive endorphin rush activates the part of your brain that releases dopamine, a feel-good chemical.

 The combination of the dopamine and endorphin release is what causes a runner’s high.

 A runner’s high typically feels like an overwhelming sense of euphoria.
 It can also include a sense of optimism, a sense of achievement or increased confidence.

 We spoke with 10 runners to get their take on what a runner’s high feels like.
+They told us when they feel the runner’s high and what it’s like for each of them.
 These stories will inspire you and help you discover how to achieve the ultimate runner’s high.

 Matt from New York City, NY

 Average pace per mile: 8:15 mph